johnnewman/watchtower/README.md

 Watchtower turns your Raspberry Pi into a DIY security camera.
 Put as many cameras as you want on your network and each instance will independently scan for motion and, when triggered, will save a recording to disk in the h264 format and upload an encrypted copy to Dropbox.

 The central package that runs on each Raspberry Pi is named [watchtower](watchtower).
-It's a Python 3 Flask app with API endpoints that allow you to start and stop monitoring, stream via MJPEG, manually record, and request the status of the Watchtower instance.
+It's a Python 3 Flask app with API endpoints that allow you to start and stop monitoring, stream via MJPEG, manually record, request the status of the Watchtower instance, and tweak camera settings.
+See [api.md](./api.md) for API documentation.

 Watchtower was designed to take advantage of the capabilities of the Pi NoIR camera.
 An optional program for a microcontroller is included to read analog room brightness, control infrared LED intensity for night vision, move an optional servo, and communicate with Watchtower over the Raspberry Pi's GPIO ports.